Here's what's happening with the £400 grant for energy bills

 The Russian invasion of Ukraine meant that Europe's gas prices went up.
 Sanctions meant many countries that relied heavily on gas from Russia had to buy from elsewhere, making gas even more expensive.

 You can see in the graph below just how energy prices have changed, and how consumer prices follow the same trend in a delayed pattern.

 Is there any other support available?

-Citizens Advice has compiled a lot of information on this for people who need it.
+Citizens Advice has compiled a lot of information on this for people who need it, and it's not just for low-income households.
 It's a great place to start if you need more information about help you could get.

 How can I learn more about what's going on?

 As well as the links we've dotted throughout this blog, we've compiled a few guides to explain what's going on with the energy crisis.
 Take a look: